aminimalanimal/presentations/Accessibility UX/Accessibility UX.md

 - Audio content is captioned for those that cannot perceive the audio through hearing alone.
 - Text alternatives are provided for non-text content.
+- State changes—focus, interactions... you should be getting feedback

 #### Operable

 Content is Operable by multiple means

+It gotta work.

+Whether you're on keyboard only, touchscreen, etc
 - All functionality is available through the keyboard only
 - Users can navigate and find information easily